Codecademy/ugc/content/deyemiobaa/building-a-todolist-with-rails.md

 end
 ```

-This will create a route that maps the `/todos` url to the `todos#index` controller method.
+This will create a route that maps the `/todos` URL to the `todos#index` controller method.
 The `get` method specifies the HTTP verb to use.
 The `to` option specifies the controller and method to use.
 The `todos#index` syntax is a shorthand for `controller: 'todos', action: 'index'`.

 Now run `rails s` or `bin/dev` to start the server, and visit `http://localhost:3000/todos` in your browser.
 You should see the '**Hello World**' message.